Betoken/Whitepaper/BetokenWhitepaper.md

 #### 2.1.1 Kairo's Initial Distribution

-As of writing, we have not decided on Kairo's initial distribution scheme.
-There are two options that we're considering:

-1. Any user who deposits investment during the first investment cycle will receive Kairo proportional to the investment.
-Withdrawing investment will of course be disabled.
-This is the model currently implemented in the smart contracts.
-2. We will have a traditional ICO for Kairo.
+We have decided to use a two-phase ICO as the means of distributing Kairo to the public.

-The reasons for choosing the first scheme are:

-* It makes bootstrapping the Incentivized Meritocracy easier, since users aren't paying for the Kairo they get.
-* It allows us to attract testers for the pre-release versions that will be released on Mainnet by making pre-release Kairo and after-release Kairo compatible, and providing a more favorable conversion rate for the test versions.
-For example, if you get 1 Kairo for every Ether you deposit in the final release, you can get 2 Kairo for every Ether you deposit in the test versions.

-The reasons for choosing the second scheme are:
+* Stage 1: Before the Mainnet Pilot, we will distribute Kairo to early adopters who want to play with and help us test the Mainnet Pilot.
+* Stage 2: Before our final release, we will do a second coin offering to facilitate a wider distribution of Kairo.

+We understand that there has been vitriol towards ICOs in the crypto community, so we'd like to provide some justification for it.

+* We have considered giving out Kairo for free when investors deposit during the first investment cycle.
+However, we want Kairo to be in the hands of users who actually want to make decisions for the fund, as it maximizes the effectiveness of Betoken's Incentivized Meritocracy.
+Giving Kairo to investors who want the community to manage their funds for them goes against this goal.
+Doing an ICO can help ensure that most of Kairo holders actually want to participate in the fund's decision-making process.

-* It provides us with the funding that we need to make progress in the application and community development.
+* It provides us with the funding we need to make progress in the technical and community development.
-* People are more familiar with ICOs, so an ICO may have more traction.

 #### 2.1.2 Initial AUM Threshold